-We tried to find out why the average -based yardstick competition cannot work under the conditions of the original model with asymmetric information.
 We show that the original model focuses on hidden information because a regulator has no information on the productivity parameter.
-On the other hand, the average-based yardstick competition is related to Shleifer's (1985) model.
+On the other hand, the average-based yardstick competition (Japanese-style and Shleifer-style) is related to Shleifer's (1985) model.
 Shleifer (1985) is the model of hidden action where the cost-reduction effort is the private information of firms.
 Therefore, we apply the policy based on hidden action to the model based on hidden information.
 We then modify the original model's condition to bridge the gap between the policy and the model.

 In the modified model, we assume that a firm's cost level is determined only by the effort decided endogenously by the firm.
-The realized parameter is always $\overline{\beta}$, and if the firm makes an effort of e_i , then $\underline{\beta}$ is realized.
+The realized parameter is always $\overline{\beta}$ , and if the firm makes an effort of $e_i$ , then $\underline{\beta}$ is realized.
 Therefore, any difference in cost level depends only on the effort made by the firm endogenously.
 Since the degree of effort made by firms constitutes private information, this model focuses on the hidden action.
-The regulators take a policy decision based on each firm's observed cost C_i , using yardstick competition based on the average operating cost of all firms; the reimbursed cost is $C_c = (C_i + C_j)/2$.
+The regulators take a policy decision based on each firm's observed cost $C_i$ , using yardstick competition based on the average operating cost of all firms; the reimbursed cost is $C_c = (C_i + C_j)/2$ (Japanese-style) and $C_c = C_j$ (Shleifer-style).

-Proposition 2 Under the modified model where the cost level of each firm is determined by only the effort decided endogenously by the firm, there can be some cases where the average-based yardstick competition may be able to induce the firm to make an effort to reduce its costs.
+Proposition 3 Under the modified model where the cost level of each firm is determined by only the effort decided endogenously by the firm, there can be some cases where the Japanese-style yardstick competition and Shleifer-style yardstick competition may be able to induce the